|

 seen from the bazooka gunner's side, standing in the emergency exit

-corridor (although the round was doubtless fired from further away that
+corridor (although the round was doubtless fired from further away, down

 |